hsperr/halite-3-reinforcment/Tutorial.md

 The simplest way of defining rewards would be to have three distinct cases.

-1. The ship is bringing resource to a base hence increasing our bank (reward = amount of resource banked)
+1. The ship is bringing resources to a base hence increasing our bank (reward = amount of resources banked)
 2. The ship is crashing with another ship (reward = -1000, this is the cost of a ship, we could increase this)
 3. The ship is doing anything else (reward = -1)